-A Ph.D. in pharmaceutical sciences with emphasis in pharmacognosy prepares a graduate to do basic research in the study of bioactive natural substances found in terrestrial and marine organisms.
-In such research, a pharmacognosist works in the interdisciplinary worlds of chemical structure and function relative to biological structure and function.
-The field is devoted to the discovery and development of new agents in the treatment of diseases, and the program prepares students for academic or research positions in universities, and industrial or government institutions.
+The Ph.D. in pharmaceutical sciences with emphasis in pharmacognosy involves the study of bioactive natural substances found in terrestrial and marine organisms.
+“Pharmacognosy” derives from the Greek words “pharmakon” or drug, and “gnosis” or knowledge.
+The program prepares students for academic or research positions in universities, and industrial or government institutions.

-Requirements for the Ph.D. with an emphasis in Pharmacognosy include:
+Requirements for the Ph.D. with an emphasis in pharmacognosy include the following core courses:

 Other Academic Requirements

 Each semester, a seminar program will be arranged.
 Each student will present a minimum of four seminars during the period of graduate study, two on assigned topics, one on a topic of his/her choice, and his/her dissertation defense.

 For admission to candidacy, the student must successfully complete both written and oral comprehensive examinations administered by the faculty of the department.
 The oral comprehensive examination will be given within 60 days of the completion of the written comprehensive examination.
 Students who fail to pass the required comprehensive examinations after two attempts will be terminated from the doctoral program.